 Junior Wells, Chicago blues vocalist and harmonica player who helped pioneer the amplified blues-harp style and recorded with other artists that include Muddy Waters, Earl Hooker, Carlos Santana, Van Morrison, Bonnie Raitt, the Rolling Stones, and Buddy Guy, was born in West Memphis, AR in 1934.

-Sammy Strain, vocalist with the O’Jays and Little Anthony and the Imperials, was born in Brooklyn, NY in 1941.
+Sammy Strain, vocalist for The Chips, The O’Jays, and Little Anthony and the Imperials, was born in Brooklyn, NY in 1941.

 Danny Kalb, guitarist, vocalist, and original member of the Blues Project, was born in Mount Vernon, NY in 1942.